Nebraska Public Adjuster License Bond

-A $20,000 Nebraska public insurance adjuster license bond can be bought online instantly and costs $200.
+A $20,000 Nebraska public insurance adjuster license bond can be bought online instantly and costs $100 for a one-year term.
 Once you have purchased your surety bond, it will be mailed to your preferred address.
 You must then sign the bond as the principal and send it with all other application materials to the Nebraska Department of Insurance.

 Why are Nebraska public insurance adjusters bonded?